Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 Fibromyalgia is a chronic pain disorder linked to how the brain processes pain signals.
 MS is an autoimmune disease that damages the nervous system.
 Understanding the differences matters because each condition requires a distinct approach to diagnosis and care.

-Fibromyalgia Vs MS: The connection
+Fibromyalgia vs MS: The connection

 Fibromyalgia and MS share several overlapping symptoms, such as fatigue, pain, and cognitive issues, but they are fundamentally different conditions.